The applications for ’24-’25 Roosevelt Network Fellowships are now OPEN!

 The Roosevelt in Washington (RIW) Fellowship

-If you are a university faculty member or administrator who would like to receive updates on upcoming application cycles for these programs, we invite you to become a member of our digital community!
+If you are an undergraduate student or a university faculty/staff member who would like to receive updates on upcoming application cycles for these programs, we invite you to become a member of our digital community!